Azure/fleet/docs/howtos/crp.md

 Note that Fleet will stop looking once all N clusters are found, even if there appears a cluster that scores higher.

-#### Upscaling and downscaling
+#### Up-scaling and downscaling

 You can edit the `numberOfClusters` field in the scheduling policy to pick more or less clusters.
-When upscaling, Fleet will score all the clusters that have not been picked earlier, and find the most appropriate ones; for downscaling, Fleet will unpick the clusters that ranks lower first.
+When up-scaling, Fleet will score all the clusters that have not been picked earlier, and find the most appropriate ones; for downscaling, Fleet will unpick the clusters that ranks lower first.